emottk/USE1-DT-String-Info/README.md

 BOOM.
 One line of code and you have your answer.

 Ruby allows you to chain methods together, making all of our dreams come true.

+Here are a few more string methods.
+Take a guess as to what they might do and try them out on your own!

+	"string".capitalize

+	"string".gsub('i', 'aaaaa')

+	"string".replace("new string")